priestc/giotto/docs/introduction.rst

     Such classes are very similar to input middleware classes, except they take in a response, and return a response.

 11. That response gets returned to the user.

+12. The next time a user requests blog #3 in HTML, the invocation will be the same, except for one difference.
+    Instead of executing the model and the view, the controller will grab the HTML document from the cache.